eegyolk-ai/eegyolk/reproducibility_experiments/READMEREPRO.md

 ## Getting started

-How to get the notebooks running?
+How to get the notebooks to reproduce the original work from 2021 running?
 Assuming the raw data set and metadata is available.

-1. Install all Python packages required, using conda and the environment-march-update2.yaml file. run following line on your machine: `conda env create -f current_enviro2.yml` and switch to this environment running command: `conda activate mne-marchez`.
+1. Install all Python packages required, using conda and the environment-march-update2.yaml file. run following line on your machine: `conda env create -f current_enviro2.yml` and switch to this environment running command: `conda activate envyolk `.
 2. Update the via the new setup (you will be prompted if you have note)
+3. Make a choice whether to use all or only clean data- please see `white_list.ipynb`
-3. Use the preprocessing notebook in notebooks/original/remastered.
+4. Use the preprocessing notebook in this folder named `remastered_preprocessing.ipynb` to create data pre-processed as was intended from the old dataset (the Dutch Dyslexia Program).
-4. Run the machine learning training on data created by running notebooks/original/remastered/trational-ml-models.ipynb
+5. Run the machine learning training on data created by running `remastered_trational-ml-models.ipynb` in this folder